vi945786/mixins/README.md

 `redefineTargetFirst` - whether to redefine the target class before redefining the mixin class. \
 useful for working with targets with limited access, for example `final` or `package-private`, in which the mixin class will not be able to access the target without first redefining the target.

-`isAllowedAsTarget` - whether a mixin class of this type is allowed to be a target.

 ### The `transform` Methods